mbme/PIMY/README.md

 + use bourbon/neat instead of bootstrap
 + implement notifications/popup service
 + implement records delete
++ check if we need to wrap angular element with jquery ot it's already jquery object
++ auto setup test data
++ clojure: generate version in config file with leiningen

 - implement new pagination
 - font colors

 - use codemirror :)

-- check if we need to wrap angular element with jquery ot it's already jquery object
 - use angular events instead of jquery (ngMousemove etc.)

 - selected text color